ayynny/CSE110/index.md

 > This is [me~~](https://github.com/ayynny/CSE110/assets/61796361/47fa3192-bed5-4927-8177-9843c77e6d12)

 ```
-I am a 3rd year computer science major at _UCSD_!
+I am a 3rd year computer science major at UCSD!
 Raised in the heart of tech - Silicon Valley, now in
 San Diego chasing my dreams of making big bucks as a software engineer!
 I have been
 coding since high school, and taking my skills further to work together with fellow SWE
 to make a positive impact on the world!
 Interested in computer vision and AI.